 Factors Influencing Pool Depth

+The intended use of the pool is often the determining factor in choosing the right residential pool depth.
 So what determines a good depth range?
 Several factors come into play when determining the ideal pool depths for a backyard pool:

 Intended Use